 - The first is the lack of responsibility for success.
 Even if one is part of a team given a task, it requires individuals to assume a sense of ownership for success.
 It takes individuals to say, to themselves or others, “I will be responsible for this and make sure it is done right.”
 Ironically, if too many people step up to this responsibility it can lead to ownership conflict, but that is where a good group leader comes in, inspiring - and if necessary, imposing - the proper orientation toward the goal and away from individual egos.

-- Another risk is blame and how it can shift when the outcome is failure or a mistake is made along the way.
+- Another risk is blame and how it can shift when the outcome is a failure or a mistake is made along the way.
 Leaders and team members must always accept responsibility for mistakes openly, with humility - accusations are seldom productive.
 Other than to derive lessons to prevent future failure, excessive time and energy spent on figuring out who or what went wrong is futile.
 Learn from your mistakes, move on and apply that knowledge to your next project.

 If you’d like help - reach out to us